AWS Services Overview – Whitepaper – Certification

 • provides secure, resizable compute capacity

-• provide complete control of the computing resources (root access, ability to start, stop, terminate instances etc.)
+• provides complete control of the computing resources (root access, ability to start, stop, terminate instances etc.)

 • reduces the time required to obtain and boot new instances to minutes

-• allows quick scaling of capacity, both up and down, as the computing requirements changes
+• allows quick scaling of capacity, both up and down, as computing requirements change

 • Benefits

-• enables scaling to increase or decrease capacity within minutes, not hours or days.
+• Elastic Web-Scale Computing – enables scaling to increase or decrease capacity within minutes.

-• allows control of IP address, exposure to Internet (using subnets), inbound and outbound access (using Security groups and NACLs)
+• Secure – works in conjunction with VPC to provide security and robust networking functionality.
+Allows control of IP address, exposure to Internet (using subnets), inbound and outbound access (using Security groups and NACLs).

 • Inexpensive – pay only for the capacity actually used

-• pay for compute capacity by the hour with no long-term commitments
+• On-Demand Instances – pay for compute capacity by the hour or second with no long-term commitments.

-• provides significant discount (up to 75%) compared to On-Demand instance pricing.
+• Reserved Instances – provides significant discount (up to 72%) compared to On-Demand pricing for a 1 or 3-year commitment to a specific instance type.

-• Dedicated Instances – that run on hardware dedicated to a single customer for additional isolation.
+• Dedicated Instances – run on hardware dedicated to a single customer for additional isolation.

-• is a highly scalable, high-performance container management service that supports Docker containers.
+• is a fully managed container orchestration service that supports Docker containers.

 • eliminates the need to install, operate, and scale cluster management infrastructure.

-• can use to schedule the placement of containers across the cluster based on the resource needs and availability requirements.
+• can schedule the placement of containers across the cluster based on resource needs and availability requirements.

-• is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+• is a fully managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.

-• is integrated with Amazon EC2 Container Service (ECS), simplifying development to production workflow.
+• is integrated with Amazon ECS and EKS, simplifying development to production workflow.

 • eliminates the need to operate container repositories or worry about scaling the underlying infrastructure.